tgalal/wazapp/README.md

 Wazapp is an IM application for N9 that allows you to chat with your Whatsapp buddies

+Wazapp consists of 2 parts, the IM application (wazapp), which is in Python, and an accounts plugin (waxmppplugin) in C++.
+The accounts plugin should be rewritten in python soon.

 Homepage: http://www.wazapp.im

 Contact: Tarek Galal <tarek@wazapp.im>